Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 Alternatively, you can book a speedboat tour or catamaran cruise which includes a BBQ lunch and drinks and a visit to GRSE Waterfall.

-Another option is to book a 5 island tour by speedboat if you want to visit other nearby islands like Ile aux Aigrettes, Ile aux Phares, Ile de La Passe, and Ile aux Flamants.
+Another option is to book a 5 islands tour by speedboat if you want to visit other nearby islands like Ile aux Aigrettes, Ile aux Phares, Ile de La Passe, and Ile aux Flamants.

 Tours may also sell out during the peak season, so it’s best to book in advance.